shafquatulbari/shafquatulbari/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Shafquat
 ================================================================================================================================

-💻 Software & QA Automation Engineer | 🚀 Aspiring Entrepreneur | 🤖 Passionate about AI, ML & Data Science
+💻 Software & QA Automation Engineer
 -----------------------------------------------------------------------------------------------------------

 My GitHub profile showcases a variety of projects, from full-stack applications to innovative solutions in e-commerce, game development and beyond.
 I am driven by the vision of building impactful technology that solves real-world problems, and I’m excited to continue exploring the vast potential of AI and data-driven solutions.
 Let’s connect and create something amazing together!